Our Team

 Project Officer and Network Coordinator for the UK

-Najeem is studying Political Science at the Vrije Universiteit Brussel (VUB).
-He is originally from Afghanistan and has been living as a first-generation refugee in Belgium since early 2016.
-Fluent in Persian (Dari) and English, Najeem has helped refugees in their journey by volunteering as a translator.
-Based on his personal experience of everyday struggles and hardships given his status, Najeem is motivated to work with and for the Afghan diaspora, using his academic toolkit and his experience managing life as an Afghan refugee in Belgium.
+Najeem holds a Master of Science in Conflict and Development Studies from Ghent University (UGent).
+He is originally from Afghanistan and has lived as a first-generation refugee in Belgium since early 2016.
+Fluent in Persian (Dari) and English, among other central and South Asian languages, Najeem has assisted refugees on their journeys by volunteering as a translator.
+He has also collaborated with various international non-governmental organizations (INGOs) on projects related to Afghan refugees and diaspora communities.
+Drawing from his experiences of everyday struggles and hardships due to his refugee status, Najeem is motivated to work with and for the Afghan diaspora, using his academic background and experience managing life as an Afghan refugee in Belgium.

 Afghan society is diverse.
-Afghans come from different ethnicities, cultures, and have different worldviews.
-Being an Afghan means different things for each of them – especially across diasporas, whose experiences can sometimes be worlds apart.
-Najeem hopes to bridge these differences and find solutions that can be specific to individual needs, in cooperation with European, national and local authorities.
+Afghans come from different ethnicities, and cultures, and hold varying worldviews.
+Being an Afghan holds different meanings for each of them, especially across diasporas, where experiences can sometimes be worlds apart.
+In close collaboration with European, national, and local authorities, Najeem aims to bridge these differences and find solutions tailored to individual needs.

 Kristine Hansen